-The course content is based on the BPS core curriculum and includes introduction to research methods, health cognitions and behaviour, perspectives and contexts in health research and practice, psychobiological determinants of health, applications and practice of health psychology, client groups and stakeholders, research methods and measurement issues and a health psychology research project.
+The course content includes perspectives and contexts in health research and practice, introduction to research methods, health cognitions and behaviour, psychobiological determinants of health, applications and practice of health psychology, client groups and stakeholders, advanced research methods and a research project.

 You learn through

 - research conferences

 Modules combine online learning with weekly on-campus study days.
 This provides flexible learning opportunities to enable a diverse range of students to study alongside employment and/or family commitments.

 Our course leaders are experts in clinical health practitioner work in private practice and in the NHS.
 The course includes an introduction to a range of applied skills that you will practice during on-campus study days.